Towerside District Stormwater System

 View Bio

-The District Stormwater System at Towerside, the MSP Innovation District, will capture and store runoff draining from a roughly two-block area next to the Prospect Park light rail station, near the University of Minnesota.
-In addition to treating the stormwater to remove pollutants, the system will create opportunities for reusing captured stormwater for purposes like irrigation and industrial use.
+The District Stormwater System at Towerside, the MSP Innovation District, captures, treats, and reuses stormwater runoff draining from a roughly two-block area next to the Prospect Park light rail station, near the University of Minnesota.
+In addition to keeping pollutants out of the nearby Mississippi River, the system created opportunities for reusing captured stormwater for purposes like irrigation and industrial use.

 The stormwater system is the first of a more extensive “district system” envisioned throughout Towerside, the MSP Innovation District.
 The district system design integrates infrastructure to facilitate sustainability and resilience for the community while adding new public amenities like green space.
 The stormwater system is also a component of the larger redevelopment of Fourth Street, which is known as “Green Fourth.”